wking-io/saladbar/README.md

 addClassGreen('.pick-me').fork(console.error, console.log);
 //> [<h1 class="pick-me green blue">Title</h1>, <p class="pick-me green blue">Paragraph One</p>, <p class="pick-me green blue">Paragraph Two</p>]
 ```

+## Build Your Own

+If you are looking for how to wrap the core package with your own Data Type that info is located in the packages own [README](https://github.com/wking-io/saladbar/tree/master/packages/saladbar-core).

 ## License